 Market in the Mountains

-If you’re a market person, you’ll have to time your visit for the regional market that is held on the 2nd Sunday of the month in Stanthorpe.
+If you’re a marketperson, you’ll have to time your visit for the regional market that is held on the 2nd Sunday of the month in Stanthorpe.
 It’s the perfect place to find all the local makers and producers in one place.
-There’s plenty of stalls selling art and crafts, garden features, local gourmet produce, fresh fruit and veg, plus much more.

 Farmers Market Sign

-A lesser-known attraction in Stanthorpe is some funky street art.
-Many of the artwork received funding from the bushfire recovery, so many of the murals reflect the effect of the fires on the community.
+A lesser-known attraction in Stanthorpe is the local street art.
+Many of the artworks received funding from the bushfire recovery, so many of the murals reflect the effect of the fires on the community.

 Some of the most impressive pieces include a large firefighter mural by Drapl next to the Woolworths plaza and a beautiful Trevor Horsnell mural on Folkstone Street, amongst many more than you can discover on an easy walk.